LEADERSHIP TEAM

 Liz is originally from New Jersey but has been a Georgia transplant for the last 20 years.
 She resides in Canton with her husband Greg, their two daughters Rory and Joey, and two goldendoodles Daisy and Duke.
 Liz finds her greatest joy in spending time with her family, but also enjoys cheering on the Braves and Falcons, baking and decorating sugar cookies, and completing home improvement projects.

-BETH ANDERS | DIRECTOR, DEVELOPMENT
+Monica Oliveira | DIRECTOR, DEVELOPMENT